milsanore/bi5importer/README.md

 # BI5 IMPORTER
-a tool for bulk importing bi5 files into sql
+a tool for bulk importing bi5 files (tick data) into sql

 ## PREREQUISITES
 - `python3`